SparkCode/local-tts/README.md

-# Text-to-Speech CLI with Anki Integration
+# Text-to-Speech CLI

-A command-line tool that converts text to speech using OpenAI's TTS API, designed specifically for creating audio files for Anki flashcards.
+A command-line tool that converts text to speech using OpenAI's TTS API.

 ## Features

 - Converts text to natural-sounding speech using OpenAI's TTS API
 - Randomly selects from multiple voices (alloy, echo, fable, onyx, nova, shimmer)
 - Generates organized filenames with text preview and timestamp
-- Automatically copies audio to clipboard for easy pasting into Anki
+- Automatically copies audio file reference to clipboard
 - Saves audio files locally for backup and reuse

 ## Installation